Interview With Michael Padilla

 99% of our injury work is against insurance companies who are in the business of defending cases who have not only an army of lawyers, but an army of consultants, to throw against you and you really want someone pulling for you who can fight that fight.

 Is it important to know how long a firm has been practicing law?

 It’s a consideration, but it is certainly not the overriding factor.
 The more important considerations are if you have a firm that’s been around a number of years, established itself in the area of law, the more likely you’re going to get an attorney who’s going to be able to bring to your case the resources that are going to be required to win it.

 What if the attorney advertises for many different fields of law?

 Well that would concern me.
 If I’m looking for a personal injury lawyer, I would not want to go to a generalist.
 Perhaps, inside a firm that advertises multiple areas, there might be a personality that can well represent you.
 But you’re generally going to be better served with a firm that does personal injury and only personal injury and does it well and has done it a while.

 Is going to the emergency room necessary after an accident?

-Well first let’s distinguish between what medical needs are and what I as a lawyer would like to see when I am interviewing a client post accident.
-From the medical stand point you want to get medical attention you believe you reasonably require as soon as possible after an accident.
-If you have symptoms that are a concern …. see a doctor, whether it’s in an emergency room, whether it’s you’re primary care doctor or an urgent care center and follow their advise and direction.
+Well, first let’s distinguish between what medical needs are and what I as a lawyer would like to see when I am interviewing a client post accident.
+From the medical standpoint you want to get what medical attention you believe you reasonably require as soon as possible after an accident.
+If you have symptoms that are of concern, see a doctor, whether it’s in the emergency room, whether it’s your primary care doctor or an urgent care center, and follow their advice and direction.